UnbreakablePACHES/Waseda-Univ.-BeamerTheme/README.md

 # Waseda University Beamer Theme
-This is a simple Beamer presentation template designed for academic talks, thesis defenses, and seminars at **Waseda University**.
+This is a unofficial Beamer presentation template designed for academic talks, thesis defenses, and seminars at **Waseda University**.

 ## Preview
 You can preview the template in `Example.pdf`